biicode/docs/c++/examples/boost.rst

 Boost Libraries
 ===============

+`Boost <http://www.boost.org/>`_ is a set of libraries for the C++ programming language that provide support for tasks and structures such as linear algebra,  multithreading, image processing, unit testing...

 The examples below demonstrate how to use biicode to set up Boost-based projects.

 First let's configure the examples project: